GSA/plainlanguage.gov/_guidelines/concise/write-short-paragraphs.md

 sidenav: guidelines
 ---

+Write short paragraphs and [cover one topic per paragraph]({{ site.baseurl }}{% link _guidelines/concise/cover-one-topic-in-each-paragraph.md %}).
 Long paragraphs discourage users from even trying to understand your material.
 Short paragraphs are easier to read and understand.

 Writing experts recommend paragraphs of no more than 150 words in three to eight sentences.
 Paragraphs should never be longer than 250 words.
 Vary the lengths of your paragraphs to make them more interesting.
 As with sentence length, if all paragraphs are the same size your writing will be choppy.